unhaltable/pycanlii/docs/index.rst

-c..
-PyCanLII documentation master file, created by sphinx-quickstart on Wed Oct 29 19:07:53 2014.
+.. pycanlii documentation master file, created by sphinx-quickstart on Wed Oct 29 19:47:01 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyCanLII's documentation!
+Welcome to pycanlii's documentation!
 ====================================

 Contents: